-This article is my attempt at accomplishing this goal, because I tend to think of bad sound as something that I often have no control over but nevertheless I want to fix because it is a crime against the audience.
+This article is my attempt at accomplishing this goal, because I tend to think of bad sound as something that I often have no control over, but nevertheless I want to fix it because it’s a crime against the audience.

-10. Promoters, event coordinators, pastors, principals, or other kinds of dweebs in charge of some event that just don’t know what real is, what it costs, or even how to ask for it.
+10. Promoters, event coordinators, pastors, principals, and others in charge of events that just don’t know what real is, what it costs, or even how to ask for it.

 Yes – there are companies and individuals that will whore themselves out for the bottom dollar.
 Just don’t be one of them if you can help it.